TheGoodlike13/liberty_or_death/README.md

 I possibly can until it stops working.
 This way I'll know precisely which parts I need to add to my project.

-The first thing I remove is the 'ServletSecurity' annotation and 'SecurityContext'.
+The first thing I remove is the `ServletSecurity` annotation and `SecurityContext`.
 No issues as expected.

-I remove default httpEndpoint config as it seems to be useless.
+I remove default `httpEndpoint` config as it seems to be useless.
-I do this on the pom.xml too.
+I do this on the `pom.xml` too.

-I can't seem to move the URL from '/home' to '/' as that bricks.
+I can't seem to move the URL from `/home` to `/` as that bricks.
-It doesn't work even if I remove 'index.html'.
+It doesn't work even if I remove `index.html`.
-It also doesn't work if I replace 'index.html' with a servlet with redirect.
+It also doesn't work if I replace `index.html` with a servlet with redirect.
-But after doing a hard refresh (CTRL+F5) on '/', I no longer get the generic page.
+But after doing a hard refresh (`CTRL+F5`) on `/`, I no longer get the generic page.
 So that's nice.

 I accidentally run the application twice which makes it brick.